HoaiAnh2/MIS-451/README.md

 - Final evaluation on held-out test set (2,200 samples)

 ### Key Results (Summary)
-** Best selected model: Artificial Neural Network (ANN) ** Overall accuracy: 67.41% on 2,200 test samples
+* **Best selected model:** Artificial Neural Network (ANN).
-** ANN outperformed all three traditional ML models on F1-macro CV (0.7044 vs. SVM 0.6468, KNN 0.6342, LR 0.6222), with better regularization via Dropout and EarlyStopping.
+* **Test performance:** Achieved an overall accuracy of 67.41% on the test set.
+* The model demonstrated high cost-efficiency with a Precision of 85.06% for the 'Delayed Delivery' class, meaning out of 100 alerts generated, 85 are accurate.
+* The Recall for delayed orders was 55.06%, successfully preventing 32.9% of total test order delays.

 ### Business Insights & Recommendations
 1. Deploy a real-time alert system, integrate the ANN model into the OMS so every new order receives an automatic delay-risk score; high-risk orders are escalated in the processing queue immediately